Vianpyro/PaperMC-Docker/README.md

 ### Data Persistence

-To persist data across container restarts, you must mount a host directory as a volume.
-For example, to mount `/path/to/minecraft/data` from your host machine:
+To persist data across container restarts, you can mount a host directory as a volume.
+For example, to mount `/path/to/minecraft/data` from your host machine add this argument:

 ```bash
 -v /path/to/minecraft/data:/server
 ```

 This ensures that Minecraft's world data, server settings, and other configurations are saved outside the container.
 You can then back up the data or transfer it to a different server as needed.

 ### Health Check

 The Docker container includes a health check to ensure the server is up and responsive.
 If the server becomes unresponsive, Docker will mark the container as unhealthy and attempt to restart it.

 ## Docker Compose Example